niblicat/Hearing-Degredation-Manager/README.md

 ## Limitations
 - Only allows for yearly hearing screenings (multiple screenings in the same year is not possible).
+- Does not have built in functionality to send emails.
+Instead, it provides documents to assist with completing a [mail merge](https://en.wikipedia.org/wiki/Mail_merge).
+- No native log in (email & password).
+Instead, it relies on external providers like Google for authentication.

 ## Requirements to Deploy
 - Git CLI or GitHub Desktop